pdelteil/BugBountyReportTemplates/takeovers/azure-trafficmanager.md

-# Subdomain takeover of $DOMAIN
+# Subdomain takeover of [$DOMAIN]

 ## Summary

-The dangling CNAME record of *$DOMAIN* was pointing to xxx.trafficmanager.net and xxx.trafficmanager.net pointed to *xxx.azurewebsites.net* which was not claimed by you.
+The dangling CNAME record `$DOMAIN` was pointing to `$CNAME` the later pointed to `$DOMAIN2` which was not claimed.
 I registered a service with this name and therefore was able to takeover the subdomain.
 As a POC, I created a simple php page.

 ## Affected assets